Intermediate links of plane curves: The complex stereographic projection

 \end{corollary}

 \begin{proof} For a point $z=(x,y) \in S_r$ and a vector $v\in T_{z} S_r$, we denote $z' = \Psi_r(z)$ and $v' = \dd\Psi_r(z)(v)$.
 For $v\in T_{z} L_r$:

 \end{proof}

 It might happen that the curve $\mathcal{C}$ intersects the real half-line $(0,0,-t,0)$, $t\ge 0$.
-Then $\Psi_r$ is not defined at some points of $L_r$, so this situation is not desirable.
-Yet the set of possible half-lines has real dimension $3$, and $\mathcal{C}$ has dimension $2$.
+Then $\Psi_r$ is not defined at some points of $L_r$.
+To avoid this situation observe that the set of possible half-lines has real dimension $3$, and $\mathcal{C}$ has dimension $2$.
 Suppose $0\notin\mathcal{C}$ (this is a generic condition).
 As each point of $\mathcal{C}$ belongs to precisely one half-line, by dimension counting argument there exists a half-line that does not intersect $\mathcal{C}$ at all.
 We can rotate the coordinate system on $\Cc^2$ by an $SU(2)$ matrix so that $(0,0,-t,0)$ is a half-line not intersecting $\mathcal{C}$.

 From now on we shall assume that $(0,0,-t,0)$ does not meet $\mathcal{C}$.